happypeter/LGCB/book/bash_mfd.md

     1 directory, 1 file

-Be careful With rm!
+Be careful with __rm__!
 Unix-like operating systems such as Linux do not have an undelete command.
 Once you delete something with rm, it's gone.
 Linux assumes you're smart and you know what you're doing.